 4. Get that bike out of your parent’s garage, or wherever you’re visiting, and give it a spin.
 It’ll make us happy.
 Don’t like to bike?
-Go for a long walk a day, and keep the weight gain at bay.
+Go for a long walk a day, and keep the unwanted weight gain at bay.
 At the same time, if you are out of the shape you’d like to be in, be kind and honest to and with yourself.
 No beating yourself up, no guilt tripping.

 7. Don’t shop on Thanksgiving day, unless we need to.
 If we do go by the grocery or what have you, tip extra, and thank whomever helps you out, even (especially) if they’re in a bad mood.
 Maybe they’re stressed, broke, have a family at home without them…

 8. Help someone else by doing buying the needy food (here’s a shopping list), or engaging in a random act of kindness.
 We may find the person we’re helping most in doing so is our own sweet tired harried selfish self.